ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

       * Intervention counts
     - Same as 9.2
     - Should be the same as the adding locations test runs
+  * - 11.0
+    - GBD 2021 update, but with year=2021 rather than year=2022 and disability due to other causes ("background morbidity") excluded
+    - Baseline
+    - 400,000 population size per draw, 20 draws
+    - * Deaths, YLLs
+      * YLDs, stratified by pregnancy state
+      * Maternal disorder incident counts, stratified by anemia state
+      * Maternal hemorrhage incident counts, stratified by anemia state
+      * Anemia state person time, **stratified by pregnancy state**
+      * Pregnancy state person time, **stratified by birth outcome**
+      * Pregnancy state transition counts, stratified by birth outcome
+      * Counts of birth outcomes
+      * Intervention counts
+    - Same as 9.2
+    - Should be the same as the adding locations test runs
   * - 12.0
     - GBD 2021 production runs
     - Baseline